2014–15 Feyenoord season

 The 2014–15 season was Feyenoord's 107th season of play, it marked its 59th season in the Eredivisie and its 93rd consecutive season in the top flight of Dutch football.
 It was first season with manager Fred Rutten.
 The club was busy during the summer transfer window, selling or releasing of 12 players and signing 13 new players.
 Feyenoord had a bad start of the season, dropping to 15th place in the league after losing three and drawing two of its first six league games.
 They played only the second round of the KNVB Cup; they were knocked out by Go Ahead Eagles.
 The club also lasted a single round in the Champions League; the third qualifying round consisted of two losses to Beşiktaş.
-They reached the Europa League group stage by beating FC Zorya Luhansk 4–3 at home after an away draw.
+They reached the Europa League group stage by beating Zorya Luhansk 4–3 at home after an away draw.
 The team improved after this early showing.
 A five-game winning streak catapulted them to third place in the Eredivisie by mid fall.
 They also reached the knockout phase of the Europa League by beating Standard Liège, HNK Rijeka and title holders Sevilla in the group phase.
 They went into the winter break placed third in the league.

 The club started in mediocre form after the winter break, winning three out of six games, while remaining in third place.
-Their round of 32 match-up in the Europa League against A.S.
-Roma marked the end of their European campaign; they lost 2–3 on aggregate.
+Their round of 32 match-up in the Europa League against Roma marked the end of their European campaign; they lost 2–3 on aggregate.
 This started off a strong showing in the Eredivisie in which they won five out of six games, solidifying their third position in the league.
 Their season turned sour after this; they only collected two points in the final five games of the season.
 This skid landed them in fourth place at the end of the season.
-They lost their play-off match-up with SC Heerenveen for the last remaining European ticket, which means they will only play domestically in the 2015–16 season.
+They lost their play-off match-up with Heerenveen for the last remaining European ticket, which means they will only play domestically in the 2015–16 season.